-- any "physical works" or "physical activities" for which CEAA applies and that are not described in Table 2.3-1; - projects that would require a permit under the Species at Risk Act (SARA) - Projects that are likely to have an adverse effect on species at risk, either directly or indirectly, such as by adversely affecting their habitat.
-Species at risk include: - species identified on the List of Wildlife Species at Risk set out in Schedule 1 of SARA, and including the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA - species that have been recognized as "at risk" by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) or by provincial or territorial authorities;

-If, after commencing a class screening using this MCSR, it becomes known or reasonably suspected that species at risk could be adversely affected by the project, do not proceed.
+- any "physical works" or "physical activities" for which CEAA applies and that are not described in Table 2.3-1; - projects that would require a permit under the Species at Risk Act (SARA) - Projects that are likely to have an adverse effect on species at risk, either directly or indirectly, such as by adversely affecting their habitat. \Species at risk include: - species identified on the List of Wildlife Species at Risk set out in Schedule 1 of SARA, and including the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA - species that have been recognized as "at risk" by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) or by provincial or territorial authorities; - Note that this MCSR does apply to projects in areas that may contain species at risk; however, if after commencing a class screening using this MCSR, it becomes known or reasonably suspected that species at risk could be adversely affected by the project, do not proceed.
+Refer to Section 7.1 "Instructions for Completing a Class Screening Project Report" for guidance. - projects located in a National Park; - projects located in a Migratory Bird Sanctuary or National Wildlife Area;

-- projects located in a National Park; - projects located in a Migratory Bird Sanctuary or National Wildlife Area; - projects within or adjacent to a water body, which involve the excavation, exposure or storage of natural rock with demonstrated acidic drainage; - projects that involve the development of new permanent roads or trails required to provide access for the movement of heavy machinery; - projects that involve the construction, decommissioning or abandonment of structures on two sides of an international or inter-provincial boundary; - projects that involve the deposit of a deleterious substance into waters frequented by fish or into any place under any conditions where the deleterious substance may enter waters frequented by fish, and - projects that involve the deposit of a substance that is harmful to migratory birds into waters or an area frequented by migratory birds or into a place from which it may enter such waters or such an area that is harmful to migratory birds.
+- projects within or adjacent to a water body, which involve the excavation, exposure or storage of natural rock with demonstrated acidic drainage; - projects that involve the development of new permanent roads or trails required to provide access for the movement of heavy machinery; - projects that involve the construction, decommissioning or abandonment of structures on two sides of an international or inter-provincial boundary; - projects that involve the deposit of a deleterious substance into waters frequented by fish or into any place under any conditions where the deleterious substance may enter waters frequented by fish, and - projects that involve the deposit of a substance that is harmful to migratory birds into waters or an area frequented by migratory birds or into a place from which it may enter such waters or such an area that is harmful to migratory birds.

 If any of the above conditions apply DO NOT proceed with the CSPR.
-An individual screening, as per Section 18 of CEAA is required.
+An individual screening, as per Section 18 of CEAA, is required.